msarmento1/DisysBot-Master/README.md

     node app.js

-It will run a server on port 80 (you can access it on your browser: http://localhost).
+It will run a server on port 8080 (you can access it on your browser: http://localhost:8080).

+You can do your tweaks on your configuration file, located at *web_dispatcher/servers/config/config.json*

+### Properties
+- cpu.threshold: defines the cpu threashold that should be available on worker machines
+- memory.threshold: defines the memory threashold that should be available on worker machines
+- requestResourceInterval: interval where dispatcher demands all workers resources
+- dispatchInterval: interval where batch dispatch routine is done